Ingenious Pain: Plot

 Canning is revealed to be a member of the Royal Society and an enthusiast of science.
 He takes James to London where the boy is subjected to experimentation in front of an audience of Canning's peers, who are all wowed by James's indifference to stabbings.
 Meanwhile, the Siamese twins die as a result of an awry attempt to surgically separate them; James is the only one unmoved by the blood-splattered carnage that accompanies the event.

 Gummer reappears and kidnaps James at gunpoint.
 This is shortly after James has discovered that Canning is a hermaphrodite.
 The reunited duo return to Bristol, where Gummer immediately embarks on a drinking spree to celebrate the boy's return.
 Any hopes of a return to the days of Gummer's successful quackery are put to an immediate end, however, when James allows for the two of them to be pressganged into the royal navy.

-On board the ship James develops a reputation for efficiency and fearlessness.
+On board the ship, James develops a reputation for efficiency and fearlessness.
 These qualities enable him to become assistant to naval surgeon Robert Munro.
 James discreetly engineers Munro's ouster by enabling his drinking.
 James is appointed Munro's replacement and distinguishes himself in action against the French during the battle for Minorca.

 James eventually departs naval service to become a medical student, accompanied by Gummer, who by now has become his manservant.
 His studies over, he searches out Munro, who has settled in Bath with a young pretty wife.
 James moves in with the married couple and proceeds to establish their medical practice as the most sought in the city.
 The surgeons' wealth expands in accordance with their increasing popularity among the aristocracy.
 This period of prosperity proves fleeting, however, because Munro's wife Agnes soon falls for James.
 The extramarital affair drives Munro to suicide, which in turn causes both Agnes and James to be ostracised.

-With his practice snubbed and his clinic periodically falling prey to vandalism by the city's outraged denizens, James opts to participate in a race among other English doctors to inoculate Empress Catherine of Russia.
+With his practice snubbed and his clinic falling prey to vandalism by the city's outraged denizens, James opts to participate in a race among other English doctors to inoculate Empress Catherine of Russia.
 Against the odds, he fails to win the race, having been waylaid by a snowstorm and abandoned by Gummer.
 James falls into a stupor and loses his sanity.
 James is subsequently shipped back from Saint Petersburg and incarcerated in Bedlam, where he is subjected to many beatings.
 It is during this time that he discovers sensation, feeling both pain and pleasure.